 The Superintendent shall keep on file for a period of three years a record of any appeals made and the hearing record.
 The District shall also maintain accurate and complete records showing the data and method used to determine the number of eligible students served free and reduced-price food services.
 These records shall be maintained for three years.

-LEGAL REF.:

-- U.S. Dept. of Agriculture, Food and Nutrition Service, National School Lunch Program, 7 C.F.R.
-Part 210. - U.S. Dept. of Agriculture, Food and Nutrition Service, Determining Eligibility for Free and Reduced-Price Meals and Free Milk in Schools, 7 C.F.R.
+LEGAL REF.: U.S. Dept. of Agriculture, Food and Nutrition Service, National School Lunch Program, and Reduced-Price Meals and Free Milk in Schools, 7 C.F.R.
 Part 245.